15 Incredible Hawaii Activities That Put Expensive Tours to Shame (And They Won’t Cost You a Cent)

 - Movie magic location: Filming site for Jurassic Park and Hunger Games

-- Year-round flow: A Reliable waterfall that rarely runs dry
+- Year-round flow: Reliable waterfall that rarely runs dry

 - Rainforest immersion: Dense bamboo groves and native plant life